 - Water and Broth – Essential to cooking noodles, water works well.
 However, we’ve found that broth creates a richer sauce.
 This is because the noodles absorb it as they cook, simultaneously leaching out starch which thickens the sauce, helping it cling to the spaghetti.

-- Grated Parmesan Cheese or Nutritional Yeast – You can’t have slow cooker spaghetti with a bit of cheese!
+- Grated Parmesan Cheese or Nutritional Yeast – You can’t have slow cooker spaghetti without a bit of cheese!
 Or, for a vegan option, swap it out for nutritional yeast.

 How to Make Slow Cooker Spaghetti